zollillo/message-box/README.md

 # Message Box 📬

 Message Box is a React application that displays a list of email messages.
 The resulting output is akin to the common representation of such lists found in email client applications.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses ES6 syntax.

 ## Table of Contents